 - Corporate, finance, funds, private wealth and litigation work

-They have grown rapidly both financially and in terms of head-count and would figure prominently in any list of the world’s leading offshore practices.
-Beyond the ‘big five’ local firms are a number of the major global offshore firms such as Appleby and Walkers, and some very good boutiques who prosper not least from the frequency with which others can be conflicted out of matters.
+This group (see links below) comprises the historic leaders from each of the major offshore financial centres, all of which now have networks of offices spanning the world’s leading offshore jurisdictions, as well as several key onshore locations.
+These firms have grown rapidly both financially and in terms of headcount and would dominate any list of the world’s leading offshore practices.
+Beyond this are some very good boutiques that prosper not least from the frequency with which the big firms can be conflicted out of matters.

 The Recruitment Market